CardiacModelling/BenNevisBenchmark/Benchmarking framework.md

   - showing maximum height reached at a certain number of function evaluations (as above)

 - Boxplots and histograms
-  - showing the distribution of performance metrics across different runs
+  - showing the distribution of performance measures across different runs

 - Plots for showing a single run
   - 2-D scatter plot and trajectory plot